 What The Good Schools Guide saysHas become a serious contender on local circuit: we met pupils who had preferred Clayesmore’s more intimate atmosphere to impressive facilities elsewhere.
 Good mix socially: unpretentious lot with some brainboxes but mainly honest citizens who work hard and tend to outperform...

 Since September 2016, Joanne Thomson, previously senior deputy head at Christ's Hospital School.
-Has been head of English and head of girls' games at Foremarke Hall, and held various senior posts at Aiglon College in Switzerland.
-A keen skier, she and her husband Frank have two teenage children.
+Degree from Warwick, where she captained the 1st XI hockey for three years; masters from Keele.
+Has been head of English and head of girls' games at Foremarke Hall, ran a boarding house and held various senior posts at Aiglon College in Switzerland.
+A keen skier, she and her husband Frank (also a teacher and former deputy head) have two teenage children.

 Special Education Needs

 The Learning Support Centre is an integral part of the school's academic provision.
 We work sensitively to develop academic abilities, enabling pupils to grow in self-esteem and achieve optimum results in exams.
 All pupils who receive learning support follow a mainstream academic programme, taking both GCSE and A level examinations in due course.
 Therefore, individual learning plans are tailored to developed the unique gifts of every girl and boy, enabling them to be proud of their talents and achievements.
 We are a CReSTeD school, category DU, that is we have a dyslexia unit that provides specialist tuition on a small group or individual basis, according to need.
 Nov 09.

 |Has an entry in the Autism Services Directory|

 |Natspec Specialist Colleges|